VOLTTRON/volttron/README.md

 To upgrade:

     1. If upgrading historian, make sure historians are not in auto start mode.
 To remove any historian from auto start mode use the command 'vctl disable <uuid of historian that is currently enabled>.
-This is necessary so that old sqlhistorian does not automatically start after step 5.
+This is necessary so that the old sqlhistorian does not automatically start after step 5.
     2. Update volttron source code version to VOLTTRON 8
     3. activate the volttron environment, and run ```python bootstrap.py --force```.
 If you have